James Kinsella (entrepreneur)

 James Kinsella (born 10 October 1959) is an American tech entrepreneur and former journalist and helped develop some of the earliest web- and cloud-based ventures in the United States and the European Union.
 He is considered a pioneer of early, web-based digital media.
 He served as president of MSNBC.com in the 1990s and as CEO at Interoute Communications, Ltd.

 Early life and education

 James Kinsella was born in St. Louis, Missouri, the youngest of six children.
 One of his brothers is John Kinsella, a neonatologist and professor at the University of Colorado Medical School.

 Kinsella graduated from Lindbergh High School in St. Louis County, Missouri and Haverford College.

 Career

 Business and journalism

 Kinsella worked as a journalist for several U.S. media companies, including the Los Angeles Herald Examiner and Time.
-While on sabbatical from the Herald Examiner, where he was the editor of the editorial pages, Kinsella was a fellow at Columbia University’s Garnett Center for Media Studies.
-His research of the media coverage of the AIDS epidemic, first published by the New England Journal of Public Policy in 1988, formed the basis of his 1989 book Covering the Plague, which shows how the media and medical experts fumbled the AIDS story.
+While on sabbatical from the Herald Examiner, where he was the editor of the editorial pages, Kinsella was a fellow at Columbia University's Garnett Center for Media Studies.
+His research of media coverage of the AIDS epidemic, first published by the New England Journal of Public Policy in 1988, formed the basis of his 1989 book Covering the Plague, which tells how the media and medical experts "fumbled" the AIDS story.